Before

 01 Move fast

-02 Build the foundation
+02 Own the system

 Deadwater use cases: